mtrgroup/mtr.github.io/_posts/2015-02-03-inlines-dashboard.md

 > Also huge thanks and kudos to **Heather Kohler** for $250!
 It's awesome! [https://twitter.com/hkohler](https://twitter.com/hkohler)

-So other models and fields will be automatically added to this model and other "Choose model" select boxes will show list of models that belongs to main model, so you now can import or export all data to inline or related models (OneToOne, ManyToMany, ForeignKey).
+Additional models and fields will be automatically added to this model and other "Choose model" select boxes will show list of models that belongs to main model.
+It provides an ability to import or export all data to inline or related models (OneToOne, ManyToMany, ForeignKey).

-For convenience we will add in `stacked` and `tabular` inlines link to quick import or export so in the settings form main model and search object form will be automatically filled.
+For convenience we will add in `stacked` and `tabular` inlines link to quickly import or export.
+In the settings form main model and search object form will be automatically filled.

 ![Inline mode]({{ '/img/2015/02/03/inline.png' | prepend: site.baseurl}})

 ## Work in progress

-For now, we created basic main model and empty dashboard page wich integrates in standart admin page.
+For now, we created basic main model and empty dashboard page which integrates in standard admin page.
-If you wish to create your own Django standalone app or refactor existing project, all usefull things we will place in separate post, for now we have only information about how we doing it live.
+If you wish to create your own Django standalone app or refactor existing project, all useful things will placed in a separate post.
+As for now we have only information about how we doing it live.
 Thanks for your patience!

 ###What we have done